 Children must also have at least six of the following symptoms:

 A strong, persistent desire to be or insistence that they are the other gender (or some other gender)

 A strong preference for dressing in clothing of the opposite gender and, in girls, resistance to wearing typically feminine clothing

 A strong preference for pretending to be the opposite gender when playing

 A strong preference for toys, games, and activities typical of the other gender

 A strong preference for playmates of the other gender

 A strong rejection of toys, games, and activities typical of the gender that matches their anatomic sex (for example, boys refuse to play with trucks or footballs)

 A strong desire for the sex characteristics that match their gender identity

-Adolescents and adults must also have several of the following symptoms:
+Adolescents and adults must also have one or more of the following symptoms: